Master of Education (MEd) in Curriculum and Instruction

 This course is designed to provide educators and non-educators with a broad understanding and better perspective of current issues that are faced by educators, trainers, and their learning institutions.
 The course will focus on a lively discourse and reflection related to contemporary topics and issues relevant to the specific student track.
 The course will serve as a platform for bridging the gap between goals, principles, theories, philosophies, and methodologies in the educational/training process and the realities of a variety of learning institutions (classrooms, schools, professional training, etc.) The goal of this process is to expand and enlighten the practitioner's outlook, thought processes, understanding, and repertoire of knowledge, attitudes, skills, and strategies when faced with those issues.

-This course is designed for all emphasis majors in the M.Ed.
-It emphasizes knowledge of various issues and simple statistical procedures used in educational research and program evaluation.
+This course emphasizes knowledge of various issues, processes, and procedures used in educational research and program evaluation.
+Research design concepts are developed that lead the student through the identification of a research problem, developing research questions and hypotheses, conducting a review of related literature and developing the outline of the design implementation and analysis.
 Equal emphasis is given to qualitative and quantitative techniques.
-Experimental, quasi-experimental and non-experimental designs will be used that include historical, naturalistic study and/or ethnography.
+An overview of experimental, quasi-experimental and mom-experimental designs will be included.
+That included historical, naturalistic study and/or ethnography.
 Processes to determine and use basic statistical data through computations will also be introduced.